MaterializeInc/dbt-materialize-wikirecent/README.md

 [Materialize](https://materialize.com/docs/) as its data warehouse and a [Wikipedia change feed](https://stream.wikimedia.org/?doc) as its data.

-We intend to improve this project and its documentation over time, so PRs are welcome!
+Note: the `dbt-materialize` adapter used for this project is still a work in progress!
+Some functionality is not yet implemented, and listed in `Known Issues` below.
+However, we intend to improve the adapter, this project, and this documentation, so issues and PRs are welcome!

 ### Basic setup
 To get everything you need to run dbt with Materialize locally, work through the following steps: